lfishRhungry/zbanner/README.md

 - MSVC
 - MinGW-w64

-With MSVC as compiler:
+Generate a Visual Studio solution with MSVC as compiler:

 ```
 cd build
 cmake .. -DVCPKG_TARGET_TRIPLET=x64-windows
 ```

-With MinGW-w64 as compiler:
+Generate a Makefile with MinGW-w64 as compiler:

 ```
 cd build